Construction and application of provable positive and exact cubature formulas: Preliminaries: Unisolvent and Equidistributed Sequences

 However, solving \cref{eq:ex-nonlin-system} can be highly nontrivial, and doing so by brute force may result in a CF which points lie outside of the integration domain or with negative weights \cite{haber1970numerical}.
 That said, the situation changes if a fixed set of data points is considered.
 Then $\Phi(X_N) = \Phi$, and \cref{eq:ex-nonlin-system} becomes a linear system:

-Note that for $K < N$ this becomes an underdetermined linear system.
+Note that for $K < N$ this is an underdetermined linear system.
 These are well-known to either have no or infinitely many solutions.
-The latter case arises when we restrict ourselves to unisolvent sets of data points.
+The latter case arises when we restrict ourselves to unisolvent nodes.